harplife/zettelkasten/language/International_Phonetic_Alphabet.md

 - #example In American English, the words "Cat" and "Pat" are differentiated because "C" and "P" are phonemes.

 An [Allophone](https://en.wikipedia.org/wiki/Allophone) is any set of *perceptually indistinguishable* speech sounds used to pronounce a single phoneme.
+- An allophone is said to be a **phonetic realization** of a phoneme.
 - #example In American English, the "t" sounds in the words "top", "water" and "mountain" are allophones.
 They all share the same phoneme "t", but they all sound slightly different.

 <center>. . .</center>